“Stylish small hotel wrapped in bird-filled gardens and picturesque paddy fields, just inland from Tangalle and its beaches”

 - Well being

 Although the hotel wasn’t designed with kids in mind, children of all ages are welcome and will adore having the run of the 2-acre garden.
 It’s big enough to kick a ball, and there are plenty of spots for playing hide and seek.
+That said, the atmosphere is very tranquil, and children could be disruptive to guests staying for wellness purposes; we advise staying during school holidays when there's a more family-friendly vibe.
 The staff here are great at keeping kids engaged (they've even been known to enthrall them with kite-making classes!), and there are family-friendly films to borrow.
 For a bit of excitement there’s nothing like a tuk-tuk ride to the beach to go boogie boarding.

 Children (4-12 years)